vivek8085/Aicte-Forest-Fire-Detection/README.md

-# 🔥Fire Detection Using Convolutional Neural Networks
+# 🔥Forest Fire Detection Using Convolutional Neural Networks(Deep Learning)

 ## Overview
 This project implements a fire detection system using Convolutional Neural Networks (CNNs) to classify images as either containing fire or not.
 The model is trained on a dataset of wildfire images and can predict the presence of fire in new images.